pragma-/Plang/README.md

 String | "" | 0
 String | "X" | if "X" begins with a Number then its value otherwise 0

-Converting from `Number` with value N to type T produces a T with value X:
+Converting from `Number` with value N to type T produces a T with the following values:

 Value of Number | To Type T | Value of T
 --- | --- | ---